uviclibraries/twine/github.md

 <img src="images/github-image-folder-2.png" alt="GitHub Image Folder 2" width="250"><br>
   - Scroll to the bottom of the page and press the green **Commit new file** button.
   - Congratulations, you’ve created an images folder for your new GitHub repository!<br>
+{: .step}

+Step 5
+{: .label .label-step}
-5. Upload an image to your images folder in your GitHub repository (if you’d like you can watch this narrated video of how to [upload an image to your new image directory](https://youtu.be/ATVm6ACERu8){:target="_blank"}:
+Upload an image to your images folder in your GitHub repository (if you’d like you can watch this narrated video of how to [upload an image to your new image directory](https://youtu.be/ATVm6ACERu8){:target="_blank"}:
   - Note: **It is much easier for you as you create a GitHub website if you modify the file names for your images to make them short, descriptive, without spaces, and all lower case** (eg: “inner-harbour.jpg” instead of “Victoria Inner Harbour in the afternoon.jpg”).<br>
 <img src="images/github-upload-images.gif" alt="GitHub Create Image Directory animated gif"><br>
   - You should be in your images folder, but if you aren’t click on the **images** directory folder.<br>